 JOSHUA STAUFFER, PLUCKED INSTRUMENTS

-Our Baroque series returns with two unique live stream concerts from Princeton’s beautiful and historic Morven Museum and Garden.
+Our Baroque series returns with two unique live stream and in-person concerts from Princeton’s beautiful and historic Morven Museum and Garden.
 The Princeton Festival Baroque Orchestra presents historically informed performances on period instruments of music by J.S.
 Bach, Antonio Vivaldi, Heinrich Biber, Girolamo Frescobaldi, and more.

 Live Stream Link: $25 per concert, per householdBuy Tickets